|

 Certificate of Good Standing

-A Certificate of Good Standing is required for an organization if the grant awarded is $5,000 and over, or if grants totaling more than $5,000 to one organization are awarded in one year.
+A Certificate of Good Standing is required for an organization if the grant awarded is $2,500 and over, or if grants with a cumulative total of more than $2,500 to one organization are awarded in one State fiscal year.
 If needed, contact the Corporate Division of the office of the Secretary of State at 271-3246.

 ^^top